Back

 HIPAA

 HIPAA is a set of administrative regulations aimed at safeguarding your human clients’ confidentiality.
-It requires that all healthcare providers (developers of pet care apps included) implement a number of measures (administrative, physical, and technica) to combat fraud, leakages, unauthorized access, and any other infringements that would compromise their customers’ sensitive information.
+It requires that all healthcare providers (developers of pet care apps included) implement a number of measures (administrative, physical, and technical) to combat fraud, leakages, unauthorized access, and any other infringements that would compromise their customers’ sensitive information.

 See also How to develop a HIPAA-compliant mobile application: Step-by-Step Guide